• Skip to primary navigation

 A cheesecake with a slices taken out of it on a wooden tray with caramel sauce on top.

 There is really NOTHING like homemade cheesecake!
 As a trained pastry chef, I’m telling you it’s a lot easier to make than you think.
-If you want to learn how to make a classic cheesecake that you can customize with your favorite flavors, you’ll need this staple recipe in your back pocket.
+If you want to learn how to make perfect cheesecake that you can customize with your favorite flavors, you’ll need this staple recipe in your back pocket.

 First you’ll make a simple crust out of graham crackers and press it into the bottom of a springform pan.
 Then you whip up the cheesecake batter and pour it over the top of the baked crust and let it bake until it’s set.
-You then drizzle caramel sauce over it and enjoy!
-You can use store bought or try this bourbon caramel sauce recipe instead!

 Hot Tip: You need to use soften cream cheese for this and really any cheesecake recipe so that the batter is smooth, creams well, and is not lumpy.
 If you forget to leave out your cream cheese to soften you can learn how to soften cream cheese quickly!